axonops/cassandra-probe-csharp/docs/CSHARP_DRIVER_LIMITATIONS.md

 }
 ```

-### 4. Use Speculative Execution
+### 4. Speculative Execution for Read Queries

+For read-heavy workloads, speculative execution has helped mask some issues:

+**How it helps in our case:**
-Speculative execution proactively sends the same query to multiple nodes before the first one fails.
-This masks slow or failing nodes by using the fastest response.
+- Sends queries to multiple nodes if the first is slow

-**Why this helps:**
-- If a node is slow or failing, another node's response is used
-- Reduces perceived latency during partial failures
-- No need to wait for timeouts before trying alternatives
-- Automatic failover without error handling code

-**Trade-offs:**
-- Increases cluster load (multiple nodes process the same query)
+- Can work around a slow/failing node without waiting for timeout
-- Only works for idempotent queries (safe to execute multiple times)
+- But only works for idempotent queries
-- Best for read-heavy workloads with spare capacity

-**Configuration:**
+**Considerations:**
-- `delay: 100` - Start speculation after 100ms (tune based on your p99 latency)
+- Increases load on your cluster
-- `maxSpeculativeExecutions: 2` - Try up to 2 additional nodes
+- Must be certain queries are truly idempotent
+- More of a band-aid than a solution

 ```csharp
 var cluster = Cluster.Builder()